A Study of TAK-676 With Pembrolizumab After Radiation Therapy to Treat a Number of Cancers

 Time Frame

-A DLT is defined as any TEAE that occur during Cycle 1 and is considered by investigator to be at least possibly related to TAK-676 in combination with pembrolizumab.
-TEAEs meeting DLT definitions occurring in later cycles will be considered in the determination of RP2D of TAK-676.
-DLTs will be assessed based on NCI CTCAE version 5.0.
+A DLT was defined as any TEAE that occurred during Cycle 1 and was considered by investigator to be at least possibly related to TAK-676 in combination with pembrolizumab.
+TEAEs meeting DLT definitions occurring in later cycles were considered in the determination of recommended phase 2 dose (RP2D) of TAK-676.
+DLTs were assessed based on NCI CTCAE version 5.0.

 Secondary Outcome Measures